RoboticsClubAtUCDavis/micromouse/README.md

 - With a file open, go to `Tools` and select either `Clang Format Selection (Ctrl-R, Ctrl-F)` or `Clang Format Document  (Ctrl-R, Ctrl-D)`

 ##### Notes:
 - Do not use `Clang Format Document` if the file you are working in was not previously formatted.
 This will create a lot of unnecessary noise in the commits.
-Instead use `Clang Format Selection` on just the code you added.
-We are working on formatting all current code.
+However all existing code should now be formatted so this should not be an issue.
 - It is best to either:
   - Format before making each commit
   - Or wait until you are done adding code and have committed all your changes.
 Then format all your changes in a single commit at the end.